How to Increase Email Reputation of Your Domain: SPF, DKIM

 - Connect to your cPanel

-- Click on Email Authentication in the Mail section
+- Click on Email Deliverability in the Mail section

 - In the DKIM section, click on Enable